 15015 Avenue of Science, Suite 200, San Diego, CA 92128-3434

 SCOP Publications and Additional Resources

-- Publication 44, Tax Tips for Districts Taxes
+- Publication 44, Districts Taxes (Sales and Use Taxes) (Español)

 - Publication 165, Statewide Compliance and Outreach Program

 - Publication 439, Online Services (Español)

 - Industry & Tax and Fee Guides